- Terms for bookingH

 - Rent discount and extension

-We’ve done our best to make our explanations as clear and transparent about the data we collect as possible, and have broken this notice down into different sections relating to where you are in the customer journey.
+If you are part of a Unite Group consumer panel or research group, see the Unite Group Privacy NoticeWe are committed to making our explanations as clear and transparent about the data we collect as possible, and have broken this notice down into different sections relating to where you are in the customer journey.
 Each section details the personal data we collect and for what purpose, who we collect it from and who we share it with.
 Other sections explain how we are meeting our other obligations under data protection legislation.

-If you have a question about something in this notice or want to contact our Data Protection team, please see the ‘How to Contact Us’ section.
+If you have a question about something in this notice or want to contact our Data Protection team, please see the ‘Who we are’ section.

-When you visit our website, create an account with uS, or contact uS via Unite Student’s social media platforms or our Live Chat feature, we will collect the following data, depending on the platform:
+When you visit our website, create an account with uS, call our National Contact Centre (If calling from the UK 0800 121 7387 or 44 117 302 7497 if calling from abroad) or Emergency Control Centre (0300 303 1611), or contact uS via Unite Student’s social media platforms or our Live Chat feature, we will collect the following data, depending on the platform:

 - First name, last name